-- offenses and sentence enhancements codified in 21 U.S.C. §§ 841(a)(1) and (b)(1)(A) (C) and (b)(1)(E)(i) & (ii), including - Possession of a controlled substance with intent to distribute - Distribution of a controlled substance, and distribution of a controlled substance when death or serious bodily injury results - Manufacture of a controlled substance, and manufacture of a controlled substance when death or serious bodily injury results; - the offense codified in 21 U.S.C. § 844, possession of a controlled substance; - one offense codified in 21 U.S.C. § 846, conspiracy; and - the offense and sentence enhancement codified in 21 U.S.C. § 860(a), distribution of a controlled substance in or near schools or colleges.
+- offenses and sentence enhancements codified in 21 U.S.C. §§ 841(a)(1) and (b)(1)(A) (C) and (b)(1)(E)(i) & (ii), including - Possession of a controlled substance with intent to distribute - Distribution of a controlled substance, and distribution of a controlled substance when death or serious bodily injury results - Dispensing or distribution of a controlled substance by a practitioner - Manufacture of a controlled substance, and manufacture of a controlled substance when death or serious bodily injury results; - Dispensing or distribution of a controlled substance by a practitioner - the offense codified in 21 U.S.C. § 844, possession of a controlled substance; - one offense codified in 21 U.S.C. § 846, conspiracy; and - the offense and sentence enhancement codified in 21 U.S.C. § 860(a), distribution of a controlled substance in or near schools or colleges.